woc-hack/Assignments/modelStars.md

+### Note
+files prj, prjSU0, etc used below are in /home/audris, so you do not need to regenerate them

-### first get project summaries from P_metadata.T: only projects with 10+ days from first to last commit are selected
+### First get project summaries from P_metadata.T: only projects with 10+ days from first to last commit are selected
 ```bash
 python3 listPM.py > prj
 #get stars from latest ghtorrent dump